padrinobook/padrinobook/01-introduction.md

 I won't tell you which operating system you should use - there is an interesting discussion on [hackernews](http://news.ycombinator.com/item?id=3786674 "hackernews").
-I leave it free for the reader of this book which to use - basically you are reading this book to learn Padrino.
+I leave it free for the reader of this book which to use, becaus ebasically you are reading this book to learn Padrino.

-I assume that you already have your favorite browser - in the end you you just need to call a certain URL in your browser to see the your Padrino app running.
+To actually see a running padrino app, you need a web browser of your choice.

+For writing the application, you can either use an Integrated Development Environment (IDE) or with a plain text editor.

 Nowadays there are a bunch of Integrated Development Environments (IDEs) out there:

 - [RubyMine by JetBrains](http://www.jetbrains.com/ruby/ "RubyMine") - commercial, available for all platforms
 - [Aptana RadRails](http://www.aptana.com/products/radrails "Aptana RadRails") - free, available for all platforms

-Besides, you can also use plain text editors which is a popular choice among Ruby developers:
+Here is a list of plain text editors which are a popular choice among Ruby developers:

 - [Emacs](http://www.gnu.org/s/emacs/ "Emacs") - free, available for all platforms.